owid/sdg-tracker.org/pages/global-partnerships.md

 ## Target 17.10

+**_Promote a universal, rules-based, open, non-discriminatory and equitable multilateral trading system under the World Trade Organization._**

+Attaining an open and equitable trading system can bring benefits to both importing and exporting countries.
+Inequitable or high tariff rates can place significant barriers to open and free trade.
+The chart below shows the average weighted tariff rate across all products.

 <iframe src="https://owid.cloud/grapher/tariff-rate-applied-weighted-mean-all-products" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 17.11

+**_Significantly increase the exports of developing countries, in particular with a view to at least doubling least developed countries' share in global exports by 2020._**

+The charts below detail global export value (in US$) by income category, and the distribution of trade between developed and developing countries.
+Further data and visualisations on these topics can be found at our entry on [International Trade](https://ourworldindata.org/international-trade).

 <iframe src="https://owid.cloud/grapher/exports-of-goods-and-services-income" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/trade-shares-by-type-of-trade?country=ZAF" style="width: 100%; height: 600px; border: 0px none;"></iframe>